 * Peace Leadership: This program offers lectures, courses, and leadership-training workshops for high-school, college, and graduate-level students as well as civic, religious, and veterans' groups.
 The program is headed by Paul Chappell—a West Point graduate, Iraq War veteran, and former U.S. Army Captain who has authored four books on “waging peace” and related matters.

 * Public Events: NAPF holds numerous peace-related public events each year, primarily in its home city of Santa Barbara, California.
 Among these are lectures on issues which the Foundation deems critical to humanity’s future, and awards ceremonies honoring some of today’s “most distinguished peace leaders.”
 In May 2011, for instance, Archbishop Desmond Tutu was the featured guest an NAPF gathering.
 Ten months later, Dr. Helen Caldicott, an Australian physician and longtime opponent of nuclear weapons, was honored at a reception in the home of NAPF board member James Hara.

-NAPF views American military spending as a drain on funds that would be better spent on social welfare programs.
-An NAPF document titled Ten Reasons to Abolish Nuclear Weapons laments “[a]ll these misspent resources” which “represent lost opportunities for improving the health, education and welfare of the people of the world."
+For the most part, NAPF views American military spending as an immense, morally unjustifiable squandering of funds that would be better spent on social welfare programs.
+As the NAPF document Ten Reasons to Abolish Nuclear Weaponsputs it, “all these misspent resources represent lost opportunities for improving the health, education and welfare of the people of the world."